THE CURRY GUY

 Like a good lamb dopiaza?
 This recipe will get you Indian restaurant results!

-I love dopiaza curries.
+I love lamb dopiaza curries.
 Some are spicy while others are quite mild.
-With this recipe you can alter the spice level to whatever you prefer.
+With this recipe you can adjust the spice level to whatever you prefer.
+This version is mildly spiced but you could add more chilli powder to taste.

 Do all this ahead of time, however and you can make this lamb dopiaza curry in just ten minutes!